sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

 ### 2. Device Information
    - **Objective:** Ensure device information is collected and used securely.
-   - **Procedure:** Check what device information is collected (i.e. device type, OS, etc.) and ensure that the app asks for permission; Check that device IDs or other identifies are protected or anonymized.
+   - **Procedure:** Check what device information is collected (i.e. device type, OS, etc.) and ensure that the app asks for permission; Check that device IDs or other identifiers are protected or anonymized.
    - **Expected Outcome:** Personal device information is collected only when needed, transmitted securely, and protected; Users can manage or delete their device information when they want.
    - **Artifacts:**
       - **Device identifiers are protected or anonymized:** The policy mentions data protection practices but does not state whether device IDs are anonymized or hashed before storage or transfer.
 There is no evidence indicating how this is achieved.
-      - **Secure transmission of device information:**  There is no clear mention of requesting user permission for collecting device information and the policy does not explicitly confirm the use of HTTPS or other secure transfer protocols.
-Evidence indicates that information is sent in clear text.
+      - **Secure transmission of device information:**  As shown in Figure X, the ZACCOUNTPROPERTY table indicates whether a user has agreed to the terms of service for the Word Trip app.
+Furthermore, the application's policy does not explicitly confirm the use of HTTPS or other secure data transfer protocols.
+Available evidence suggests that user information is transmitted in clear text, as demonstrated by the artifacts presented.

 ### 3. Location history and GPS Data
    - **Objective:** Analyze GPS and location history data to determine the movements of the device user during the timeframe of interest.